garudlab/Wasney-Briscoe/analysis/postprocessing.md

 qsub post_processing_wrapper.sh
 ```

 This pipeline is performed on all species for which MIDAS-processed SNP data is available (in `~/merged_data/snps/`).
 A list of those species is present as `species_snps.txt` in [`scripts/postprocessing/`](https://github.com/garudlab/Wasney-Briscoe-2024/tree/main/scripts/postprocessing) directory.
-To process a subset of these species, assemble a new list file and pass the path to the `post_processing_wrapper.sh` script using the `-m` or `--microbiome_scripts` flags, e.g.,
+To process a subset of these species, assemble a new list file and pass the path to the `post_processing_wrapper.sh` script using the `-s` or `--species_list` flags, e.g.,

 ```
 qsub post_processing_wrapper.sh -m ~/new_species_list.txt
 ```

 `post_processing_wrapper.sh` should produce the following files:
 - In `~/merged_data/snps/`:
   - `marker_coverage.txt.bz2`